Ottawa’s fall update features $16B competitiveness response to U.S. tax reforms

 The debt-to-GDP ratio is now projected to gradually fall from 30.9 per cent in 2018-19 to 28.5 per cent in 2023-24.

+He insisted the government is on the right path by investing in the economy to help create jobs and to promote growth, while at the same time lowering the debt burden.
+Morneau warned some critics appear to advocating an “austerity” approach.

+“For Canadians to be optimistic about their future, they need to see the prospect of jobs for them, for their children,” he said.
+“That’s what is going to keep our economy going.”

-Morneau’s fall economic statement also proposes additional support for the country’s struggling journalism industry by enabling non-profit news organizations to receive donations and through the creation new tax credits – all of which are part of a plan expected to reduce government revenues by $600 million over five years.
+Morneau’s fall economic statement also proposes additional support for the country’s struggling journalism industry by enabling non-profit news organizations to take tax-deductible donations and by creating new tax credits — all of which are part of a plan expected to reduce government revenues by $600 million over five years.

 The government plan also proposes $240 million towards sustaining Canada’s wild fish stocks, with a focus on Pacific salmon.